- Publications and resources

 - continuing airworthiness maintenance organisations

-- persons authorised to approve systems of maintenance and changes to systems of maintenance.
+- persons authorised to approve aircraft maintenance programs

 |Continuing Airworthiness Requirements for Aircraft and Aeronautical Products||May 2018|